EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 An example use of this hook is to install efm helper scripts.

+### efm-post-config

+TPA invokes `hooks/efm-post-config.yml` at the exact end of configuration of EFM, after generating efm configuration, but before running other roles and finally restarting EFM.

+Examples of using this hook is to set custom taiilor'ed config, or change sudo permissions as by your environments requirements.

 ### harp-config

 TPA invokes `hooks/harp-config.yml` after generating HARP configuration